It strengthens your core. It makes your body agile. It aligns your body with your mind and soul.

 Repeat on other side.

-This Asana strengthens and stretches the legs, knees, and ankles.
-It stretches the groins, spine, waist, chest and lungs, and shoulders.
+This asana strengthens and stretches the legs, knees, and ankles.
+It stretches the groin, spine, waist, chest and lungs, and shoulders.

 4. Adho Mukha Svanasana (Downward Dog)